 There are a number of other tactics that you can employ to maintain valuable relationships with your clients.

 Today, even though there are more ways than ever to message and communicate with one another, the struggle to nurture open communication remains in every business.
-Muddled correspondence occurs more often than you might expect.
+Muddled correspondence happens more often than you might expect.

-When communicating online, attempts at straightforward correspondence with your clients have the potential to be complicated by differences in time zones and language barriers.
+When communicating online, attempts at straightforward communication with your clients have the potential to be complicated by differences in time zones and language barriers.
 Misunderstandings can arise when it comes to expected completion dates, the number of takes to include in your final submission, and the creative direction of the voice over.

 If at all possible, try to schedule a phone call or Skype meeting with your client so that you can gain a clear sense of their expectations and engage in a more intimate conversation about the project.